Un día Sagrado con Tonalli

 Artists of La Phoenikera: Noemi

-On December's First Friday, the Phoenix Art Museum is hosting "After Hours," a multi-disciplinary event showcasing music, visual art, performance, food and opportunities to create art.
-We hit up one of its featured artists to get to know her...
+On December's First Friday, the Phoenix Art Museum is hosting "After Hours," a multidisciplinary event showcasing music, visual art, performance, food, and opportunities to create art.
+We visited one of its featured artists to get to know her vibe...

 Continue reading →